chibuzormax/alx-system_engineering-devops/0x00-shell_basics/README.md

-A script to move Betty in my first directory
+A script to delete the file Betty